ManyTinyThings/ManyTinyThingsWeb/book.markdown

 #### Small ideas

+* Top of each page: "This page assumes you are familiar with the following concepts (click on them to read more)"

 * We see that Energy is conserved, which should be true for elastic collisions.
 [Is momentum conserved?
 Why/why not?]